fightinggg/polinproxy/README.md

 # polinproxy
-polin's proxy, coding with C, aims to more fasterrrrrrrrrrrrrrrrrrrrrrrrrrr
+polin's proxy, coding with C, aims to more fasterrrrrrrrrrrrrrrrrrrrrrrrrrr and less memoryyyyyyyyyyyyyyyyyyyyyyyy